 - How many years have you been the principal operator of your farm? (number only) - Does this project support a beginning farmer?
-(Yes or No) (A beginning farmer, for this application, has farmed 10 years or less.) - o If yes, please explain.
-(1,500 characters, including spaces) - Does this project meaningfully contribute to a generational transition that is being planned or implemented?
+(Yes or No) (A beginning farmer, for this application, has farmed 10 years or less.) - If yes, please explain.
+(1,500 characters, including spaces) - Does this project contribute to an active generational transition that is being planned or implemented?
 (Yes or No) - o If yes, please explain.
 (1,500 characters, including spaces)